Richard Barnet: Author

 Richard Barnet wrote Roots of War (1972), Global Reach: The Power of the Multinational Corporations (1974), one of the first books critical of the effects of what would come to be known as globalization, Lean Years (1980), an account of the environmental movement and Global Dreams (1994), an analysis of some powerful corporations.
 He also wrote, with his wife, Ann, Youngest Minds: Parenting and Genes in the Development of Intellect and Emotion (1998).

 Barnet often contributed to The New Yorker, Harper's, The Nation and Sojourners Magazine, among other publications.

 Personal life

-Barnet was strongly religious, which influenced his views about war, peace and civil rights.
+Barnet's background was Jewish.
+As an adult he became a Christian, which influenced his views about war, peace and civil rights.
 He was a talented violinist, and taught music to children from poor neighborhoods toward the end his life.
-He and his wife, Ann, had two daughters and one son, as well as a foster son.
-He died at age 75 in December 2004.
+He and his wife, pediatric neurologist Dr. Ann B. Barnet, had two daughters, Juliana and Beth, and one son, Michael, as well as a foster son, Arthurnell.
+Richard Barnet died at age 75 on December 23, 2004.